therealnv6/skateboard/README.md

 Well, how do we fix this?
 The way we aim to fix this is to give the option to individually update the entries, through for example, listeners and/or only updating a specific entry every X ticks (keyword - specific, not the entire board).

+Despite sacrificing the easy implementations of classic (which, is a rather lazy approach) scoreboard APIs, we offer a unique, but modern approach to adding entries to the scoreboard.
+Examples can be found at the bottom of the README.md

 # Support